Dog walkers encouraged to take the lead at NI Water sites

 NI Water is appealing to the public to take care of their dog and take the lead when visiting any of its beauty spots.

-Rebecca Allen, Catchment Officer explains: “Often the presence of a dog is enough to spook a sheep and cause it to harm itself in an attempt to get to safety.
+Kerry Morris, Catchment Officer explains: “Often the presence of a dog is enough to spook a sheep and cause it to harm itself in an attempt to get to safety.
+A dog does not need to attack a sheep to cause it harm.
 If a dog is found to be worrying sheep, its owners may face a fine of up to £1000 if found guilty of the offence.

 NI Water thanks all our visitors who keep their dogs on leads when enjoying the countryside.
 Check with Dog Friendly NI for a list of dog parks suitable for off lead exercise.

 Notes to editor – all media enquiries to email@example.com